Sarang2401/DevDock/README.md

     npm install # or yarn install (if you use yarn) npm run dev # or yarn dev
     ```
-    (Add more specific instructions later once you build the frontend)

 ## Branching Strategy (Git Flow Lite)